lindayukeyi/Project3-CUDA-Path-Tracer/README.md

 |![](img2/simple-80/cornell.2020-10-18_02-10-19z.315samp.png) | ![](img2/simple-80/cornell.2020-10-18_02-10-19z.15samp.png) | ![](img2/simple-80/denoise_cornell.2020-10-18_02-10-19z.315samp.png) |
 ||MSE 820.784|MSE 67.12|

 Also, as the number of iterations increases, the raw path tracing results will become more soomth.
-However, the algorithm will not affect the results a lot after I get a an "acceptably smooth" result.
+However, the algorithm will not affect the denoised results a lot after I get a an "acceptably smooth" result.

 ||10 |  30 |  190| 500 | 1140|
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: